Katy-katy/Web-log-analysis-using-MapReduce-Python/README.md

 ##Question 2:
 how many hits were made by the IP address 10.99.99.186 ?

-To answer this question I wrote my_mapper_by_ip.py and I used my_reducer.py.
-After running them on Hadoop, in part-00000 file I have the the number of hits made by each different IP address.
+To answer this question I wrote **my_mapper_by_ip.py** and I used **my_reducer.py** which I wrote for the first question.
+After running them on Hadoop, in part-00000 file I had the the number of hits made by each different IP address.
 For example:

 ……..